todd-herbert/absolute-mouse/doc/self-powered/warning.md

 This removes the potential for a slightly imbalance in voltage between the two machines causes one 5V supply to "drive" the other.

 I do not believe that this is a critical issue; I have on occasion connected both devices simultaneously without any apparent issues.
-I am not knowledgable enough to make a definitive statement on this matter, so I choose to err of caution.
+I am not knowledgable enough to make a definitive statement on this matter, so I choose to err on the side of caution.

 This schematic outlines the suggested wiring for a "self-powered" VUSB device (*i.e. the DevKit*)